When you are putting a lot of data into a spreadsheet it’s really easy to forget something or to decide later that you want more data.

 - Right-click the selected column and choose Insert.

-Our guide continues below with additional information on inserting a column in Excel 2010, including pictures of these steps.
+Our guide continues below with additional information on how to insert a column in Excel 2010, including pictures of these steps.

 How to Add a Column in Excel 2010 (Guide with Pictures)